topcoder-platform/u-bahn-app/README.md

 REACT_BULK_UPLOAD_TEMPLATE_ID => The id of the database record which is associated with the bulk upload template file.
 You would need to query the endpoint under REACT_APP_SEARCH_UI_API_URL to get the id and then set it against this variable
 ```

 You can create a `.env.local` file and provide the above configuration.
+Note that there's more configuration that you can change and you can find this under `src/config.js`.
+The above configurations are the minimum ones, that you need to launch the app successfully.

 Once the configuration is set, you can proceed to deploy.